JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/periodicity.md

-# Periodicity
+# Periodicity & Ergodicity
-In this page we describe methods related to the periodic behavior of dynamical systems or univariate timeseries.
+In this page we describe methods related to the periodic behavior of dynamical systems or univariate timeseries, *or* related to the ergodic property of chaotic sets.

 ## Stable and Unstable Periodic Orbits of Maps
 Chaotic behavior